digiampietro/buildroot-armv7/README.md

     - *Development/debugging options*
       - in Compiler Warnings add the string "-ggdb", this is the work around to compile the uClibc with debugging symbols

-  * **ext-tree/package** in this directory is included the *klish* package, but, unfortunately, it is not compatible with the router's *klish* configuration files, probably the *klish* application in the router has been modified in incompatible ways
+  * **ext-tree/package**, in this directory is included the *klish* package, but, unfortunately, it is not compatible with the router's *klish* configuration files, probably the *klish* application in the router has been modified in incompatible ways

-  * **ext-tree/patches/linux** linux patches to have the kernel more similar to the router's kernel, the patches are:
+  * **ext-tree/patches/linux**: linux patches to have the kernel more similar to the router's kernel, the patches are:
     - *0002-module.h-remove-p2v8-from-module-id-string.patch* to make the kernel identifying string identical to the router's kernel modules, but, unfortunately, in this way it is possible to load router's module in the emulated machine, but the kernel crashes
     - *0004-jffs2_make_lzma_available.patch* this patch implements the LZMA compression for the JFFS2 file system, it has been borrowed and adapted from the OpenWRT project
-    - *0005-jffs2_eofdetect.patch* this patch implements the *end of partition detection* for JFFS2 filesystems, this patche is included in the router's kernel and automatically detect the end of a JFFS2 partition, thanks to a magic number
+    - *0005-jffs2_eofdetect.patch* this patch implements the *end of partition detection* for JFFS2 filesystems, this patch is included in the router's kernel and automatically detect the end of a JFFS2 partition, thanks to a magic number
     - *0006-jffs2_make_lzma_high_priority.patch* this patch makes LZMA compression the preferred compression method for the JFFS2 partition, similar to what the router's kernel does.

 # Reverse Engineering Router's Binaries